sdas17/ecoomerceproject/assignment05/notes.md

 why use state used 2nd function => as soon call ur resturant react find out div update ui bcz they want trigger update ui using diff alogrithm
+# reconalition alogirithm is know as (react fiber)
+virtual dom is representive actual dom actual dom is mean by <div> target value diff algorihm is mean by comparision btwenn old actual dom to real actual dom